-Founded in 1984 and rebranded in 2019, A&J Artists has built a powerful reputation as an agent representing some of the most talented children and young people in the UK.
+Founded in 1984 and rebranded in 2019, A&J Artists has built a powerful reputation as an acting agency representing some of the most talented children and young performers in the UK.

 Enfield-based A&J Artists have a select roster of children, young performers and adults regularly appearing on TV and cinema screens.